Two or Three Things 1

 W139 (Amsterdam)

-‘Two or Three Things I Know About Provo is an exhibition that we curated, designed and installed ourselves, while we were responsible for all the research, texts and translations as well.
+‘Two or Three Things I Know About Provo’ is an exhibition that we curated, designed and installed ourselves, while we were responsible for all the research, texts and translations as well.
 The subject of this exhibition was the Provo movement, including some of its post-Provo manifestations.

-As were writing this, two editions of ‘Two or Three Things I Know About Provo have been held (so far).
+As we’re writing this, two editions of ‘Two or Three Things I Know About Provo’ have been held (so far).
 The first one took place in Amsterdam, between February 18 and March 13, 2011, while a second, more extended version took place in Brno, between June 22 and October 28, 2012.
 In the text below we discuss the first version of the exhibition – the one that took place in 2011.

 In short, Provo was an Amsterdam anarchist movement that existed for just two years (1965–1967), although its existence resonated for years to come, in the Netherlands and abroad.
-Through printed matter, conceptual activism and speculative political proposals (the ‘White Plans), the Provo movement captured the imagination of a generation, and forever shaped the Dutch political and cultural landscape.
+Through printed matter, conceptual activism and speculative political proposals (the ‘White Plans’), the Provo movement captured the imagination of a generation, and forever shaped the Dutch political and cultural landscape.
 Part art movement and part political party, Provo was a loose collective, consisting of individuals with very different ambitions: subversive agendas, artistic motives, utopian ideas, concrete plans.
 Between 1965 and 1967, these motives and agendas briefly overlapped, and created a unique movement.
-A movement that liquidated itself in 1967, in a self-declared act of ‘auto-provocation
+A movement that liquidated itself in 1967, in a self-declared act of ‘auto-provocation’.

 In the exhibitions we staged in Amsterdam (2011) and in Brno (2012), we specifically follow the figure of Rob Stolk (1946–2001), one of the main founders of Provo.
 Coming from a socialist working class background, Stolk was involved in activism from a very young age.
 His involvement in Provo forced him to become a printer; since mainstream printing offices refused to handle the subversive and sometimes illegal Provo material, he had no other option than to print these publications himself.
 Reflecting on this situation, Stolk often quoted American journalist A. J. Liebling: “Freedom of the press is for those who own one”.

-After the liquidation of Provo, Rob Stolk remained an important figure in various post-Provo movements, most notably in the early squatters scene, and in Aktiegroep Nieuwmarkt (the action committee that successfully protested against the complete demolition of the Amsterdam Nieuwmarkt district and surrounding areas).
+After the liquidation of Provo, Rob Stolk remained an important figure in various post-Provo movements, most notably in the early squatters’ scene, and in Aktiegroep Nieuwmarkt (the action committee that successfully protested against the complete demolition of the Amsterdam Nieuwmarkt district and surrounding areas).
 In 1969, he was involved in the occupation of Het Maagdenhuis (the main building of the University of Amsterdam), operating a printing press from within the occupied building.
-Throughout the 1970s, he published the satirical/historical magazine ‘De Tand des Tijds (‘The Ravages of Time).
+Throughout the 1970s, he published the satirical/historical magazine ‘De Tand des Tijds’ (‘The Ravages of Time’).
 In the 1980s and 1990s, he became one of the most prolific cultural printers in Amsterdam, until his untimely death in 2001, when he was only 55 years of age.

 Our exhibition should be regarded as an incomplete archive, one that is intentionally subjective and biased.
-Moreover, it represents a view thats very personal – after all, Marieke Stolk [one of the three members of Experimental Jetset] is Rob Stolks oldest daughter.
-By sketching of portrait of Rob Stolk (as printer, as designer, as activist, as organizer, as publisher), we tried to explore the notion of ‘the printer as auteur, the relationship between activism and archivism, and the connection between the city and the printing press.
+Moreover, it represents a view that’s very personal – after all, Marieke Stolk [one of the three members of Experimental Jetset] is Rob Stolk’s oldest daughter.
+By sketching of portrait of Rob Stolk (as printer, as designer, as activist, as organizer, as publisher), we tried to explore the notion of ‘the printer as auteur’, the relationship between activism and archivism, and the connection between the city and the printing press.

-As we already wrote, the first edition of ‘Two or Three Things I Know About Provo took place in Amsterdam, between February 18 and March 13, 2011.
+As we already wrote, the first edition of ‘Two or Three Things I Know About Provo’ took place in Amsterdam, between February 18 and March 13, 2011.
 But the story actually started much earlier, in December of that previous year, when Tim Voss approached us with some questions about Provo.
 Around that time, Tim was just appointed as director of Amsterdam exhibition space W139, and being German, he felt obliged to delve a bit into Dutch culture in general, and the history of Amsterdam in particular.
-As it happens, W139 is an art space with deep roots in the Amsterdam squatters scene – and as Tim quickly found out, this squat scene originated for a large part in the Provo movement.
+As it happens, W139 is an art space with deep roots in the Amsterdam squatters’ scene – and as Tim quickly found out, this squat scene originated for a large part in the Provo movement.

 Apparently, one of the staff told Tim about the fact that Marieke is the oldest daughter of Rob Stolk, one of the main founders of the Provo movement.
 So in the winter of 2010, Tim mailed us if he could drop by at our studio, just to ask us some questions about Provo and related matters.
 Before we knew it, we agreed to curate and design an exhibition on the subject of Provo, the opening scheduled to take place in February, 2011.

-Tims agenda, for asking us to stage such an exhibition in W139, cannot be seen apart from the recent political climate in the Netherlands around that time.
-In a nutshell, between October 2010 and April 2012, the Dutch were governed by a right-wing coalition who seemed determined to dismantle the countrys cultural sector by all means necessary – part of a larger national backlash against everything that was seen as too ‘left-wing or ‘elitist.
-While disproportionate budget cuts were used as an instrument to tear down the infrastructure of established cultural institutes, repressive laws were introduced as a way to demolish the underlying structure of more subcultural, ‘grass-roots initiatives.
+Tim’s agenda, for asking us to stage such an exhibition in W139, cannot be seen apart from the recent political climate in the Netherlands around that time.
+In a nutshell, between October 2010 and April 2012, the Dutch were governed by a right-wing coalition who seemed determined to dismantle the country’s cultural sector by all means necessary – part of a larger national backlash against everything that was seen as too ‘left-wing’ or ‘elitist’.
+While disproportionate budget cuts were used as an instrument to tear down the infrastructure of established cultural institutes, repressive laws were introduced as a way to demolish the underlying structure of more subcultural, ‘grass-roots’ initiatives.
 One of these repressive laws was the ban on squatting, a clear attempt to restrict the fertile role that squatting traditionally has always played within the Dutch cultural landscape.

-In our view, Tims decision to accommodate, within the walls of W139, a presentation on the history of Provo, should certainly be seen as a clear statement against this current right-wing climate.
+In our view, Tim’s decision to accommodate, within the walls of W139, a presentation on the history of Provo, should certainly be seen as a clear statement against this current right-wing climate.

-Our own motivation (to accept Tims invitation) was somewhat more complicated.
+Our own motivation (to accept Tim’s invitation) was somewhat more complicated.
 We were actually quite reluctant to do something on the subject of Provo.
 Since the father of Marieke plays such an important role in the story of Provo, we always thought of the subject as being somehow too emotional, and certainly too personal.
 Added to that, Rob Stolk was actually one of the driving forces behind the liquidation of Provo – and after the shutdown, he never looked back.
 So why should we be the ones looking back?

-One of the reasons why we decided to accept Tims invitation was simply the fact that we thought Tims agenda, to re-invoke the spirit of resistance in Amsterdam, was a very important one.
-The other reason was of a much more sentimental nature: in the period that the exhibition would take place, Rob would have celebrated his 65th birthday – while the same period also marked the 10th anniversary of Robs untimely death in 2001.
+One of the reasons why we decided to accept Tim’s invitation was simply the fact that we thought Tim’s agenda, to re-invoke the spirit of resistance in Amsterdam, was a very important one.
+The other reason was of a much more sentimental nature: in the period that the exhibition would take place, Rob would have celebrated his 65th birthday – while the same period also marked the 10th anniversary of Rob’s untimely death in 2001.
 And thus, we decided to turn this exhibition in a homage to Rob – and to transform our personal and emotional attachment to the subject into a positive rather than a negative factor.

 We already owned a large collection of Provo-related material (material we mostly acquired ourselves, throughout the years).
 With the exhibition coming up, we collected even more material.
 But instead of exhibiting the original material, we decided to photograph the material, turn these photographs into large prints, and exhibit these prints.

-There were a couple of reasons why we decided to exhibit the reproduced material, instead of the original material (a decision thats actually quite atypical for us, as we usually prefer original material).
+There were a couple of reasons why we decided to exhibit the reproduced material, instead of the original material (a decision that’s actually quite atypical for us, as we usually prefer original material).
 The main reason is quite basic.
 The exhibition in W139 was extremely low-budget, and there were no frames or display cases at our disposal.
 At the same time, the Provo material itself was quite valuable – not only financially, but also emotionally.
 So displaying the reproductions, instead of the original material, was initially a pragmatic solution.

 However, the moment we started to photograph the original material, we noticed the act of reproduction also added a certain perspective to the material.
 The way we photographed the printed matter, the prints almost became still-lives, or maybe even portraits.
 Capturing every wrinkle in the paper, the act of photographing became an important part of the exhibition itself.

 We produced the colourprints ourselves, on our own inkjet-printer, in two sizes (A3 and A2).
-We then organized the prints thematically, and divided them into 26 groups, which we ‘numbered A to Z (using black & white A4-sized prints, produced on our laser-printer).
+We then organized the prints thematically, and divided them into 26 groups, which we ‘numbered’ A to Z (using black & white A4-sized prints, produced on our laser-printer).

 We taped these 26 groups to the walls, as separate clusters, using coloured gaffer tape: black tape for prints related to Provo (1965–1967), red tape indicating the period between 1967 and 1976 (focusing mainly on Aktiegroep Nieuwmarkt), and blue tape referring to the period between 1976 and 1983 (the period during which 'De Tand des Tijds’ was published).
 Yellow tape was used for general prints.

-One of the prints in the exhibition actually contained a key (‘legenda) to this colour code.
+One of the prints in the exhibition actually contained a key (‘legenda’) to this colour code.

 For each of the 26 groups, we wrote a short text, explaining the theme.
 These 26 descriptions were compiled in a mimeographed pamphlet (basically an A3-sized sheet, printed on both sides, and folded into a slim 105 x 297 cm brochure).
 This pamphlet was actually only one of a series of nine pamphlets, which we produced especially for the occasion.
 These pamphlets were available for free in the exhibition, and meant to be read while walking through the space.